-\begin{definition} Let $\mathbold{M}$ be an $n \times m$ matrix embedding of a graph $G$ and $f$ be a (complexity) function of $n$ and $m$.
-We say $\mathbold{M}$ is $f$-{\em update-efficient}, iff the following conditions are satisfied: \begin{enumerate} \item an edge insertion/deletion or an edge weight change in $G$ result in a rank-$K$ update in $\mathbold{M}$, where $K$ is a {\em constant}.
-More precisely, if $\mathbold{M}$ and $\mathbold{M'}$ are correct matrix embeddings before and after one of the before-mentioned update operations in the graph, there exist at most $K$ pairs of vectors $\mathbold{c^k}$ and $\mathbold{d^k}$ (of proper sizes) such that:
+\begin{definition} Let $\mathbold{M}$ be a $n \times m$ matrix embedding of graph $G$ and $\mathsf h$ be a (complexity) function of $n$ and $m$.
+We say $\mathbold{M}$ is $f$-{\em update-efficient}, iff the following conditions are satisfied:\footnote{Note that the graph and the information used to find the solution of dynamic graph regression, i.e., the pseudoinverse of matrix $\mathbf M$ and vector $\mathbf b$, change over time.
+However, we only care about their values before and after an update operation, as we want to find their values {\em after} the update operation, based on their values {\em before} the update operation.
+In order to keep notations as simple as possible, we do not parameterize them by time, rather, we simply use the terms {\em before} and {\em after} the update operation to distinguish these two situations. } \begin{enumerate} \item an edge insertion/deletion or an edge weight change in $G$ result in a rank-$K$ update in $\mathbold{M}$, where $K$ is a {\em constant}.
+More precisely, if $\mathbold{M}$ and $\mathbold{M'}$ are correct matrix embeddings before and after one of the above-mentioned update operations in the graph, there exist at most $K$ pairs of vectors $\mathbold{c^k}$ and $\mathbold{d^k}$ (of proper sizes) such that:

-We refer to each pair $\mathbold{c^k}$ and $\mathbold{d^k}$ as a pair of {\em update vectors}, and to $\sum_{k=1}^K \left( \mathbold{c^k} \cdot \mathbold{d^k}^* \right)$ as the {\em update matrix}. \item a node insertion in $G$ results in adding one column and/or one row to $\mathbold{M}$ and also (at most) a rank-$K$ update in $\mathbold{M}$. \item deleting the last node (i.e., the node with the largest id) from $G$ results in deleting one column and/or one row from $\mathbold{M}$ and also (at most) a rank-$K$ update in $\mathbold{M}$. \item after any update operation in $G$, it is feasible to compute all the pairs of update vectors in $O(f(n,m))$ time. \item if in $G$ any node $i$ is permuted with the last node (i.e., with the node that has the largest id), this can be expressed, in $O(f(n,m))$ time, in terms of a rank-$K$ update in $\mathbold{M}$. \end{enumerate} Sometimes and when $f$ is clear from the context or it does not play an important role, we simply drop it and use the {\em update-efficient} term. \end{definition}
+We refer to each pair $\mathbold{c^k}$ and $\mathbold{d^k}$ as a pair of {\em update vectors}, and to $\sum_{k=1}^K \left( \mathbold{c^k} \cdot \mathbold{d^k}^* \right)$ as the {\em update matrix}. \item a node insertion in $G$ results in adding one column and/or one row to $\mathbold{M}$ and also at most a rank-$K$ update in $\mathbold{M}$. \item deleting the last node (i.e., the node with the largest id) from $G$ results in deleting one column and/or one row from $\mathbold{M}$ and also at most a rank-$K$ update in $\mathbold{M}$. \item after an update operation in $G$, it is feasible to compute all pairs of update vectors in $O(\mathsf h(n,m))$ time. \item if in $G$ any node $i$ is permuted with the last node (i.e., with the node that has the largest id), this can be expressed, in $O(\mathsf h(n,m))$ time, in terms of a rank-$K$ update in $\mathbold{M}$. \end{enumerate} Sometimes when $\mathsf h$ is clear from the context, we simply drop it and use the term {\em update-efficient}. \end{definition}

-\begin{remark} The {\em update-efficient} property of matrix embeddings is not closed under matrix addition (and matrix subtraction), as matrix addition may increase rank. \end{remark}
+\begin{remark} The {\em update-efficient} property of matrix embeddings is not closed under matrix addition and matrix subtraction, as they may increase the rank of the matrix. \end{remark}